 Whether you are an aspiring actor, actress, model or are in a completely different profession, you too are entitled to work in a peaceful job environment.
 If you believe you have been the victim of NYC workplace sexual harassment or discrimination, our team of New York City sexual harassment lawyers strongly urge you to reach out to our law firm for a free consultation.

-The New York City sexual harassment attorneys at the Derek T. Smith Law Group, PLLC handle sexual harassment cases in Manhattan and the greater New York City area.
-We also represent employee’s sexual harassment cases in New Jersey, Pennsylvania & Washington D.C.
-Sexual Harassment is gender-based discrimination and is illegal.
-For further information, please feel free to call us at 212-587-0760 or toll-free at 877.469.5297 or click here to schedule a free consultation.
+The New York City sexual harassment attorneys at the Derek Smith Law Group, PLLC handle sexual harassment cases in Manhattan and the greater New York City area.
+We also represent employee’s sexual harassment cases in New Jersey, Pennsylvania & Miami Sexual Harassment is gender-based discrimination and is illegal.
+For further information, please feel free to call us at 800-807-2209 for a free consultation or click here to schedule a free consultation.